Here are all of the dog boot camp Los Angeles training equipment, collars, harnesses and pet products that we recommend

 This is one of the most common questions we get along with, is your dog boot camp cage-free or do you use crates?
 While meaning well, these are the wrong questions to ask a behaviorist about the dog boot camp facility.
 Instead, ask how are dog crates used (or not used) during your dog’s boarding school.

 It’s important to understand that a dog crate is a tool just like a pair of running/hiking sneakers, a dog leash, or harness.
-Crate free dog boarding is no healthier than using a dog crate.
+Crate-free dog boarding is no healthier than using a dog crate.
 It depends on how every tool is being used.
-Each dog is boarded in an impeccably clean and safe Certified Professional Dog Trainer’s five-acre behavior and training ranch with every detail designed specifically for your dog’s success and senses (not a kennel or commercial dog boarding and training facility) one-on-one with a Certified Trainer and Behaviorist.
+Each dog is boarded in an impeccably clean and safe Certified Professional Dog Trainer’s five-acre behavior and training ranch with every detail designed specifically for your dog’s success and senses (not a kennel or commercial dog boarding and training Los Angeles facility) one-on-one with a Certified Trainer and Behaviorist.

 A dog crate should never be used as punishment or villainized.
 Used properly, a dog crate is a dog’s Zen environment where your dog loves going to and has no fear, anxiety, or stress around.
 Many dogs love small dark areas where they feel safe, comfortable, and relaxed.
-Contrary to a popular belief dog crates are safe, fun, effective, and preferred by most dogs.
+Contrary to popular belief, dog crates are safe, fun, effective, and preferred by most dogs.